Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Executive Summary

-Before the pandemic and President Saied’s decisions on July 25, successive governments had advanced some much-needed structural reforms to improve Tunisia’s business climate, including an improved bankruptcy law, investment code, an initial “negative list,” a law enabling public-private partnerships, and a supplemental law designed to improve the investment climate.
+Before the pandemic and President Saied’s decisions on July 25, 2021 successive governments had advanced some much-needed structural reforms in an effort to improve Tunisia’s business climate, including an improved bankruptcy law, investment code, an initial “negative list,” a law enabling public-private partnerships, and a supplemental law designed to improve the investment climate.
 The Government of Tunisia (GOT) encouraged entrepreneurship through the passage of the Start-Up Act in June 2018.
 The GOT passed a new budget law in January 2019 that ensures greater budgetary transparency and makes the public aware of government investment projects over a three-year period.
 These reforms are intended to help Tunisia attract both foreign and domestic investment.

 Tunisia’s strengths include its proximity to Europe, sub-Saharan Africa, and the Middle East; preferential or free-trade agreements with the EU and much of Africa; an educated workforce; and a strong interest in attracting foreign direct investment (FDI).
 Sectors such as agribusiness, aerospace, infrastructure, renewable energy (notably green hydrogen), telecommunication technologies, and services remain promising.
 The decline in the value of the dinar over recent years has strengthened investment and export activity in the electronic component manufacturing and textile sectors.